 This contrasts the weak academic evidence on the alpha of ES leaders.
 Interviewees highlighted two explanations.
-The first is that they focus on the ES issues that are material to each company when defining "good ES performers", in contrast to the aggregate approach taken by most academic studies.
-The second is that academic research typically uses ESG ratings, while our respondents assess ES performance through their own analysis, often focusing on qualitative factors unlikely to already be in the price.
-Several interviewees explained that ESG ratings depend on the resources a company devotes to answering ESG questionnaires rather than actual performance.
+The first is that they focus on the ES issues that are material to each company when defining "good ES performers," in contrast to the aggregate approach taken by most academic studies.

+The second is that academic research typically uses ESG ratings, while our interviewees assess ES through their own analysis, often focusing on qualitative factors unlikely to be priced in.
+Several explained that ESG ratings depend on the resources a company devotes to answering ESG questionnaires rather than actual performance.

 There were differences between traditional and sustainable investors, with 45% of the former and 73% of the latter believing that ES leaders will outperform.
 However, this difference is smaller than one might expect, with a mean score of 0.36 (significantly positive at the 1% level) even among traditional investors.
-On the other hand, 27% of sustainable investors do not believe that strong ES performance leads to alpha, and 4% even associate negative alpha.
+In addition, 27% of sustainable investors do not believe that strong ES performance leads to alpha, and 4% even associate negative alpha.
 Thus, there is disagreement about the return implications of ES performance within both traditional and sustainable investors.

-To the 286 investors who answered +1 or +2 to the previous question, we asked "Why do you think good ES performance leads to long-term outperformance? (-2=strongly disagree, +2=strongly agree)."
-Table 4, Panel A, illustrates the results.
+To the investors who answered +1 or +2 to the previous question, we asked "Why do you think good ES performance leads to long-term outperformance? (-2=strongly disagree, +2=strongly agree)."
+Table 4, Panel A illustrates the results.
 Surprisingly, "Good ES performance improves long-term value but the market underprices it in the short term" only ranked second (62%/0.71).
 By far the most popular response (95%/1.43) was: "Good ES performance is correlated with other characteristics that cause long-term outperformance."
-Interestingly, this response was most popular (94%/1.36) even among sustainable funds.
-It is consistent with some of the comments accompanying Table 1, that ES may not matter so much per se but as an indicator of other drivers of performance.
+This response was most popular (94%/1.36) even among sustainable funds.
+While unexpected, it is consistent with some of the comments accompanying Table 1, that ES matters not so much per se but as an indicator of other drivers of performance.

 Several respondents argued that ES signals that the firm is generally well-managed and forward-thinking.
 One traditional investor wrote that strong ES performance indicates "a proactive management ... who are on the 'front foot' reinvesting in their business, shedding less attractive categories;" another that "it shows competent management with a willingness and ability to adapt to changing business environment and investment climate."
-A sustainable fund manager wrote that "we find ES management is a proxy for management quality overall and the willingness for companies to take short term pain in exchange for long term gains."
+A sustainable fund manager wrote that "ES management is a proxy for management quality overall and the willingness for companies to take short term pain in exchange for long term gains."